 With dynamic media enabled, the system also has additional technical requirements.

-Dynamic Media is disabled by default.
-You can enable Dynamic Media.
+Dynamic Media is enabled by default.
+You can explicity disable Dynamic Media.

 The following hardware requirements are applicable for both Linux and Windows: